Experienced Divorce Attorneys in Monmouth & Middlesex County

 Assisting Clients Through the Divorce Process

 If a couple is considering divorce, they will soon come to find they have many options for how to proceed.
 Divorce is a very emotional process.
 Some couples will not be able to decide issues on their own and must litigate the matter.
 Other couples may be able to communicate about their divorce outside of a courtroom.
-The skilled attorneys at Paone Zaleski & Murray take pride in assisting couples who face marital issues such as equitable distribution, spousal support, child support, and child custody, no matter the type of divorce they choose.
+The skilled attorneys at Paone Zaleski & Murphy take pride in assisting couples who face marital issues such as equitable distribution, spousal support, child support, and child custody, no matter the type of divorce they choose.
 When a couple is overwhelmed by their numerous options for divorce, they should consult with an experienced divorce attorney that can help them navigate this uncharted territory.
 Our firm has over 30 years of experience compassionately representing clients in New Jersey through some of the most difficult matters they will ever face.
-If you need strong legal representation for a divorce matter, contact Paone Zaleski & Murray to schedule a consultation today.
+If you need strong legal representation for a divorce matter, contact Paone Zaleski & Murphy to schedule a consultation today.

 Grounds for Divorce

 To officially start the divorce process, the plaintiff must file the Complaint for Divorce.
 New Jersey is a no-fault divorce state, which enables the parties to file for divorce on the grounds of irreconcilable differences or a separation of at least 18 months.
 Despite the no-fault options that are most commonly used today, a party still has the option to file for divorce under grounds of fault.
 These include:

 - Extreme cruelty

 Once the divorce papers have been served, the court will begin to address matters at hand.
 The Case Management Conference will allow the judge to review the issues of your case and assess the practicality of expediting the process.
 Throughout the conference, the following will be addressed: